 Actual amounts are matched to planning resources using the following rules:

-For Project-Specific Planning Resource Lists
+Assigning Planning Resource Lists to a Project

 You assign a planning resource list to either a workplan or a financial plan, or both.
 You can assign any planning resource list to a financial plan.
 However, to assign a planning resource list to a workplan, you must select the Enabled for Workplan check box on the planning resource list page.